Carmel McQueen: Storylines

 Carmel enters a beauty competition for an advertisement job.
 After Michaela makes fun of her pale complexion, Carmel decides to use Michaela's tanning lamp.
 However the lamp is faulty and it explodes in her face.
 Carmel is told she will have a permanent scar on her face.
 Carmel goes up to the hospital roof, intending to jump, as she believes she was only unique because of her appearance and has nothing to live for.
 Lynsey Nolan (Karen Hassan) persuades Carmel not to jump.
 Carmel finds it hard to leave the hospital and Ally Gorman (Daniel O'Connor) introduces her to some of his army friends who have lost limbs.
 Still embarrassed over her scar, Carmel decides to stay with Nana McQueen (Diane Langton) for a few weeks.
 Carmel is romanced by Barney Harper-McBride (Tom Scurr).
 Carmel meets lawyer Jim McGinn (Dan Tetsell) and she is disgusted when he tries to flirt with her.
 Mercedes tells Carmel that Nana was paying Barney to romance her and Carmel is humiliated.
 She runs straight into the path of Jim's car and Jim helps Carmel home.
-After accidentally punching Jim, Carmel takes him to dinner, where he argues with Dr. Paul Browning (Joseph Thompson).
+After accidentally punching Jim, Carmel takes him to dinner, where he argues with Doctor Browning (Joseph Thompson).
 Carmel rebuffs Jim's advances.
 As Carmel cleans up the pond in place of Jacqui, she is upset to see a magazine article on her tanning accident.
 Jim asks Carmel out on a date and she accepts.
 When Carmel believes Jim has arranged a lunch at The Dog in the Pond public house and sees him eating a hotdog, she storms off, as she believed the date would be more fancy.
 She then sees a limousine and realises that it is part of Jim's plan.
 Jim decides to go off in the limousine himself, leaving Carmel feeling guilty.